webqit/oohtml/README.md

 ## HTML for the Modern UI

 By simply enhancing HTML, OOHTML makes it possible to directly author modern user interfaces in HTML and effectively removes the tooling tax traditionally associated with UI development.
-In plaxe of a compile step, you get a back-to-the-basics experience and an edit-in-the-browser workflow.
+In place of a compile step, you get a back-to-the-basics experience and an edit-in-the-browser workflow.

 > [!TIP]
 > In addition to inline components, OOHTML also supports file-based components.
 It's companion CLI tool – [OOHTML CLI](https://github.com/webqit/oohtml-cli) – lets you define your components in files and have them come together into a single file that you can directly import into your page.

 > [!TIP]
 > OOHTML solves the UI side of your application.
 You would need a framework to build a complete app with OOHTML.
 [Webflo](https://github.com/webqit/webflo) is a modern fullstack framework that converges on OOHTML for the UI.
-You even get Hot Module Replacement (HMR) on top.
+You even get Hot Module Replacement (HMR) on top as you edit your HTML components.

 ## Not a Replacement for Shadow DOM

 OOHTML comes as its own addition to the DOM – alongside Web Components and Shadow DOM.
 Far from an Anti-Shadow DOM effort, OOHTML complements the HTML authoring experience inside the Shadow DOM itself – as it does outside of it.
-When used in the Shadow DOM, the Shadow DOM simply becomes the document that OOHTML sees – the Shadow Root itself (`#shadow-root`) being the new `document` object that OOHTML sees.
+When used in the Shadow DOM, the Shadow DOM simply becomes the document that OOHTML sees – the Shadow Root itself (`#shadow-root`) being the new `document` root that OOHTML works with.

 Leveraging OOHTML in the Shadow DOM requires no additional step.
 Simply have the OOHTML script loaded in the main document as before and write.